 The Criminal Division is responsible for all criminal investigations and prosecutions handled by the United States Attorney's Office for the District of Utah.

 Within the Criminal Division, all appeals are routinely assigned to appellate attorneys within the Appellate Section who brief and argue the cases before the Tenth Circuit Court of Appeals.
-To promote excellence in our appellate advocacy, all briefs are reviewed by two other members of the Appellate Section and all attorneys participate in formal moot court prior to oral argument.
-In addition to handling pending appeals, the Appellate Section conducts an independent review of all District of Utah court decisions adverse to the government, consults with the U.S. Attorney regarding the merits of appeal, and drafts the U.S. Attorney’s recommendation regarding appeal to the Department of Justice.
-The Appellate Section also provides training to the Criminal Division on new appellate decisions and potential appellate issues.
+The Appellate Section also conducts an independent review of all District of Utah court decisions adverse to the government and provides training to the Criminal Division on new appellate decisions and potential appellate issues.

 Asset Forfeiture Section